Gitlab Social Sciences

 Short answer: Anyone from Radboud University, and some people from other universities.

 Longer answer: All employees and students of Radboud University have access (with their U-, S-, E- or F-number).
+Members from Radboud UMC with Z-numbers have to request external accounts, see above.
 If you log in the first time, a corresponding account will be created.
 In addition, you can request accounts for people from other universities, for example to collaborate with them on confidential projects.
 See External Users above.

 Who can see my project(s) within GitLab?

 Short answer: You decide for each project (if you're the project owner).